AckerlyXu/heima/articles/storage/storage-custom-domain-name.md

 ## Deregister a custom domain

 To deregister a custom domain for your Blob storage endpoint, use one of the following procedures.

+### Azure portal

+Perform the following in the Azure portal to remove the custom domain setting:

+1. Navigate to your storage account in the [Azure portal](https://portal.azure.cn).
+1. Under **BLOB SERVICE** on the menu blade, select **Custom domain** to open the *Custom domain* blade.
+1. Clear the contents of the text box containing your custom domain name.
+1. Select the **Save** button.

+When the custom domain has been removed successfully, you will see a portal notification stating that your storage account was successfully updated.

 ### Azure CLI 2.0